 Getting care in person

-We're open for in-person primary, specialty and surgical care.
+We're open for in-person primary, urgent walk-in clinic, specialty and surgical care.

 Your safety is important

 We’re working hard to help make our clinics the safest places to seek care.
-By taking these proactive steps, we’re still able to provide the care you need in the safest way possible.
-If you do need to come in, here are some important changes:
+By taking these proactive steps, we’re able to provide the care you need in the safest way possible.

 Come alone, if possible